Ari-Kishon/GPT-playlist-generator/README.md

 | \`-ds, --debugSpotify\`         | Display verbose Spotify related logging for debugging                           | boolean | false |
 | \`--dryRun\`                    | Query GPT without creating a playlist                                           | boolean | false |
 | \`-st, --searchType\`           | Method used to search for songs on Spotify                                      | 'safe' | |

+## Search Types
+### Default
+search for `${artist} ${songName}` and return the first result
+### Safe Search

+Attempt to match a song on Spotify by trying various combinations of the song and artist names, ensuring that it can find a match even if the initial query doesn't yield the desired result.

+Define an array of three different search queries:

+- `${song} ${artist}`: Combines the song and artist names.
+- `${artist} ${song}`: Reverses the order of song and artist names.
+- `${artist}`: Uses only the artist name.

+For each query in the array, Check if there's a match between the expected artist and any of the actual artists on the track.
+If so return the track.
+If no match is found, ignore the track.

 ## Troubleshooting